danieltarazona/Inventario/readme.md

 Thank you for considering contributing to the Laravel framework!
 The contribution guide can be found in the [Inventar.io documentation](http://inventar.io/docs/contributions).

 ## To Do

-- Search Product
+- Search Product, Order, Sales
 - Product Order by JQuery
 - Cart Checkout
+  - Calendar
   - Cancel and Accept
 - Confirm Box
+- Sales Index
+- Order Index
 - State Change
+- Event Mailer

+- Profile
-- Orders
+  - Log Cart
-  - Search
+  - Type (Supplier, User)

-- Sales
+- Middleware
 - Dashboard
   - Most Cart
   - Less Cart